CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 }];
 ```

-4. Retrieve a `MessageViewController` present it.
+4. Retrieve a `MessageViewController` and present it.

 #### Swift